end-to-end-ml-project/ml-ops/README.md

 ### Training process
 The logging of the hyperparameters used during training is achieved with MLflow
-- Data augmentation:
+- Data augmentation: switch image positions randomly inside the meta-image (+maybe some additional rotations)
 - HyperParameter tuning:
+    - base model: pretrained weights from the imagenet dataset (14 million "images in context", 1000 different classes)
+    - maxPooling layer
+    - top layer is exchanged with a dense layer of 5 neurons
 - Batches/Epochs:
+    - start with a batch of 16 images
+    - Epochs: until the model starts overfiting (early stopping)

 ### Performance metrics:
 The logging of the model's metrics is also carried out with MLflow.
 This ensures that the most performant model (not necessarilly the latest) is used for inference.